SumayyaPanju/GravityGym/README.md

 **<summary>Extra Pages</summary>**

-The PDF document linked has designs for all pages that was initially designed when planning this project.
-More pages were built as the project was built due to project demand or due to feedbacks obtained from my mentor.
+The PDF document linked has designs for all pages that was initially designed when planning this website.
+More pages were built as the website was built due to website demand or due to feedbacks obtained from my mentor.

-Following pages were added as the project was built:
+Following pages were added as the website was built:
 * Gallery page
 * Membership thank you page
 * Contact us page